| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 that he was lying and manipulating the public but failed to report it

+and went along with the deception.
 One of the revolutionary leaders of the

 first American Revolution experienced this situation as well: